How It Works

 Clear fixes you can apply

-You get three explainable scores, signal-level evidence, and Fix Packs with deployable schema and copy.
-This is designed to plug into a real workflow.
+On supported plans, you get pillar scores for GEO, GEM, AI Perception, and AI Identity, plus the blended AI Visibility Score and Fix Packs with deployable schema and copy.
 Engineers can ship JSON-LD, marketers can update content blocks, and everyone can see the delta after the next scan.

 See the workflow →GEO